More Manufacturing Work Returns to U.S. Shores

 Experts say the big caveat in reshoring is that some companies will still find it much cheaper to produce products in Asia geared for that market.
 And, to grow market share in Asia, some companies will have to make products there or align themselves with Asian manufacturers.

-Josh Bivens, an economist at the Economic Policy Institute, a labor-oriented think tank based in Washington, also notes that the number of companies shifting production to the U.S. is not big enough to be considered a real trend.
+Josh Bivens, an economist at the Economic Policy Institute, a labor-oriented think tank based in Washington, also notes that the number of companies shifting production to the U.S. is not significant enough to be considered a real trend.

-Moreover, the U.S. manufacturing base has shrunk significantly, and some experts say some work can’t be brought back because remaining plants can’t take on production or workforce skills are lacking.
+Moreover, the U.S. manufacturing base has shrunk significantly, and some experts say some work can’t be brought back because the remaining plants can’t take on production or workforce skills are lacking.

-Bruce Kaminstein, founder and chief executive of Casabella, a Congress, N.Y.-based designer of mops, brushes and bakeware, said it’s difficult to find U.S. plants to manufacture its items.
+Bruce Kaminstein, founder and chief executive of Casabella, a Congress, N.Y.-based designer of mops, brushes, and bakeware, said it’s difficult to find U.S. plants to manufacture its items.

 “I try to make products here in the U.S., and there are no factories around to do it with,” Kaminstein said.
 “Any time there’s some assembly work, there’s absolutely no factories to make it.”